Roy Lester Schneider Hospital Duodenoscopy or Gastroscopy Overview

 Procedure Location - Roy Lester Schneider Hospital

-Dr. Goldman has requested that you have a GASTROSCOPY to view the inside of your stomach, and/or a DUODENOSCOPY to view the inside of your duodenum (part of your small bowel).
+Dr. Bacot has requested that you have a GASTROSCOPY to view the inside of your stomach, and/or a DUODENOSCOPY to view the inside of your duodenum (part of your small bowel).

 The procedure is performed at the Roy Lester Schneider Hospital.
 You will be scheduled to arrive an hour or so prior to your procedure.
 This will allow the hospital staff time to prepare you for your exam.
 Your hospital stay will be 3-4 hours or possibly more.
 Our patients are our top priority.
 We do not take shortcuts or rush to catch up.
 Delays are to be expected.

 You will be sedated and will need someone to come with you to stay while you have your test and drive you home.

 Do not take aspirin or blood thinner medication for 4 days prior to the procedure.

 - To ensure a clear view, the stomach must be empty.
 After midnight, it is important that you have not had anything to eat or drink until the final examination is completed.
 If taking blood pressure or heart medication, take as usual early a.m. with a sip of water.
 If you are a diabetic, do not take Insulin until after the procedure.
 Bring all home medications to the hospital.
 Enter the hospital through the Emergency Room or through Admitting and register.
 You will be assigned a room.
 You will have I.V. fluids.

 - You will be asked to sign a permit to authorize the doctor to perform the examination.
 You will be taken to the Endoscopy Department.